All Saints' Catholic Academy

 All Saints' Catholic Academy (formerly All Saints RC School) is a Roman Catholic secondary school in Mansfield, Nottinghamshire, England.
 It is the only Catholic secondary school in the district, with a capacity for over 1,000 students.
 The school is allied to St Philip Neri with St Bede's Catholic Voluntary Academy for younger pupils aged 3–11 years.

 History

 The first school

 Mansfield's first Catholic school was established along with a church for the relatively few worshippers in the town during 1877/1878 at the Manor House, Ratcliffe Gate, both named after St Philip Neri.
 With a growing congregation, a larger church was established at Chesterfield Road by 1925, followed in 1927 by a larger, purpose-built school nearby at Westfield Lane.

 St Bede's

-A new-build school was officially opened in 1960 at Rosemary Street for secondary pupils, whilst St Philip's continued for primary tuition.
+A new-build school was opened in 1960 at Rosemary Street for secondary pupils, whilst St Philip's continued for primary tuition.

 All Saints' (Upper school under the three tier system)

 All Saints' opened in 1974, initially as a 13–18 upper school with Mary Gray as headmistress.
 Peter Whalley took over as Headmaster in 1981.
 This was a new-build on a greenfield site.